 Sales velocity refers to the rate at which a company’s sales team generates revenue during a specific period.
 It measures how quickly a sales team converts leads into paying customers and how efficiently they close deals.

 Think of it as the speedometer for your company’s sales engine.
-It measures the rate at which opportunities turn into revenue.
+It measures the rate at which prospects progress through the sales pipeline.
 This should give you a picture of your current performance and an idea of where to focus your efforts.

-Sales velocity is a key performance indicator (KPI) that helps businesses understand the sales productivity and effectiveness.
+Sales velocity is a key performance indicator (KPI) that helps businesses understand sales productivity and effectiveness.

 Why the Need to Measure Sales Velocity?